microsoft/WhatTheHack/042-SAPOnAzure/Student/07-PowerQuery.md

    * SAP HANA ports will be 3NN40-3NN99, NN is the system number for HANA.

-   * Leverage direct query for data connectivity Mode
+   * Leverage direct query for data connectivity Mode.

-   * Report should have a matrix, a pie chart and a bar chart
+   * Report should have a matrix, a pie chart and a bar chart.

    * SAP HANA database has to be up and running when participants try to refresh the data from Power BI desktop.